elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In programming, UTC stands for Coordinated Universal Time, which is a time standard that provides a consistent, global time reference and is used as a basis for local time zones.<br /><br />
+  <div><strong>Interview Response:</strong> In programming, UTC stands for Coordinated Universal Time, which is a time standard that provides a consistent, global time reference and is used as a basis for local time zones.
   </div>
   </div>
 </details>